 Dayton, OH 45422

-Felony Sentencing Quick Reference Guide — Judges in Ohio do not simply sentence convicted offenders to the maximum possible terms of imprisonment.
+Felony Sentencing Quick Reference Guide (PDF) — Judges in Ohio do not simply sentence convicted offenders to the maximum possible terms of imprisonment.
 The Ohio Criminal Sentencing Commission was created by the General Assembly in 1990 to conduct reviews of Ohio’s sentencing statutes and sentencing patterns, and then make recommendations regarding necessary statutory changes.
 You can review the purposes and principles of sentencing, factors that are considered in every case, and other considerations in this April 2015 guide issued by the Commission in collaboration with the Ohio Judicial Conference.

 Find a Felony Arrest Lawyer in Dayton, OH